 - Before launching the installer, a small dialog box will ask for the language to use.
 It is defaulted to match the language setting of the operating system. - Step 1: Choose which installation type to perform.
 The options are self explanatory.
 A common mistake is to choose full install when no Print manager will be used pay attention to chosing the right option. - Step 2: if custom install has been chosen, select which parts of the program to install.
-Here the user can decide whether the three files types (PRN, PS and EPS) will be associated with the StudioRIP. - Step 3: choose the destination folder where StudioRIP will install the data folders, the executables and the shared (public) folders.
-The data files of StudioRIP may intensively use the
+Here the user can decide whether the three files types (PRN, PS and EPS) will be associated with StudioRIP. - Step 3: choose the destination folder where StudioRIP will install the data folders and the executables.
+It is critical to choose the right location for the data folders, as StudioRIP will intensively use it use an SSD partition if possible.
+It is recommended though to keep the program files at their default location.